jumperfly/ansible-role-kubernetes-node/README.md

 # Kubernetes Node Ansible Role
 Configures a Kubernetes node.

+When configured as a master the role includes `jumperfly.etcd_node`.
+This is not declared as a dependency to allow kubelet to be configured before running the etcd pod.

 SSL is enabled by default and requires certificates to be configured.
 See the [SSL Configuration](#ssl-configuration) section for more information.